govenius/pdata/docs/dataformat.rst

 Discussion on alternative formats
 ---------------------------------

+Here we have some notes on alternative formats, *which are not used by pdata*.

+To simplify the task of having :code:`pdata.analysis.dataview` support all pdata datasets, including ones recorded with earlier versions of pdata, **changes to the on-disk data format are generally to be avoided** without very good reason.

 Text based vs binary
 ++++++++++++++++++++

-Binary formats could offer better write and read speeds, assuming that details are properly tuned.
+Binary formats could offer better write and read speeds, assuming that implementation details are properly tuned.
 Reaching hardware-limited speed is, however, almost irrelevant for the vast majority of physics experiments that pdata is geared toward.

 Binary *cache* files are also easy to create in Python and can be